 Sec.
-1371-7.
-If no building, zoning, land use, or other permit is required to pursue work on a designated Ventura County Landmark, then whoever is responsible for the work, whether it is the tenant, resident, or property owner, shall apply to the Cultural Heritage Board staff directly for the appropriate authorization pursuant to Sec.
-1371.
+136671-67.
+If no building, planning zoning, land use, or other permit is required to pursue work on a designated Ventura County Landmark Cultural Heritage Site or potentially eligible site, where the owner has been notified of the site's eligible status; then whoever is responsible for the work, whether it is the tenant, resident, or property owner, shall apply to the Cultural Heritage Board staff directly for the appropriate authorization pursuant to Sec.
+1364-12 1371 or Sec.
+1366.;